-Full-time RV living is a unique choice suited for those who want to live among the many lakes of Minnesota.
-When you live full time in an RV, you’ll have the freedom to park and move your home whenever you’d like, so you’ll always have a new location to explore.
-Here, we’ll cover all of your RV living questions, including where you can stay in your RV while exploring Minnesota.
+Full-time RV living is a unique choice for those who want to live among the 10,000 lakes of Minnesota.
+When you live full time in an RV, you’ll have the freedom to move around whenever you’d like.
+Here, we’ll cover all of your RV living questions, including where you can stay in your RV while exploring Minnesota in 2026.

 Please note that this is not an official source of information, and rules and regulations may have changed since the writing of this article.
 Please always check with your local authorities before making any long-term decisions and if you are unsure of your local laws.